 11. November

-When we’re planning when to sow seeds, many of us think of springtime.
+When planning what seeds to sow, many of us think we need to wait till springtime.
 But spring is typically one of the busiest times for gardeners, so sowing seeds in autumn can be a helpful way to get a head start and free up some time later on.

 For example, late October/early November is a popular time to start sowing sweet peas.
 This is because by sowing seeds in autumn instead of waiting for spring, you can allow your seedlings an extra six months of growth time – giving you bigger flowers and stronger stems come springtime.